 There are simplified due diligence measures available and exemptions to it according to the client’s risk of AML/CFT.
 There are banking account levels, which begin with reduced due diligence requirements, subject to lower transactional levels.
 The permitted transactional level of accounts increases along with the increase in the depth of due diligence requirements.
 This regulation aims to bolster financial inclusion in the country.

 Before COVID-19, banks did not have the widespread ability to start a client relationship remotely.
-However, the Commission has recently enacted rules that allow banks to remotely execute operations and agreements as long as they verify certain biometric information of customers' IDs against the information in official records held by authorities like the National Electoral Institute (which issues the most commonly accepted photo identification in the country).
+However, the Commission has enacted rules that allow banks to remotely execute operations and agreements as long as they verify certain biometric information of customers’ IDs against the information in official records held by authorities like the National Electoral Institute (which issues the most commonly accepted photo identification in the country).

-Regarding know-your-customer requirements, banks must regularly assess whether their clients have their identifications and documents updated and their transactional behaviour in order to determine the risk they entail to the financial institution.
+Banks must regularly assess whether their clients have their identifications and documents updated and their transactional behaviour in order to determine the risk they entail to the financial institution.